-System Name Purpose of the System - Business value (Strategic Choices) ERP System Financial systems will enable the NRCS to be able to manage its Implementation finances and complying with statutory requirements and also keeping covering records.
-The system will incorporate auditable trails and early warning Financial system to avert potential fraud.
-The payroll management system for the Systems, Payroll management of payment of salaries that is reliable with early warning and Human system for potential fraudulent activities.
-Resource The HRIS will enable the NRCS to manage human resource using online Information technologies which includes E-Appraisal, E-Claims, E-Leave, E- System Booking, E-Training, E-Library and E-Payslip.
-CRM - The Approvals and Inspection System will enable field workers to access Approvals and and record valuable information that will assist them in making critical Inspection decisions on site.
-This system will also enable field workers to capture System information instantly and such information will be available for use in decision making within a short space of time as compared to weekly or monthly.
+System Name (Strategic Choices) Purpose of the System - Business value ERP System Implementation covering Financial systems will enable the NRCS to be Financial Systems, Payroll and Human able to manage its finances and complying with Resource Information System statutory requirements and also keeping records.
+The system will incorporate auditable trails and early warning system to avert potential fraud.
+The payroll management system for the management of payment of salaries that is reliable with early warning system for potential fraudulent activities.
+The HRIS will enable the NRCS to manage human resource using online technologies which includes E-Appraisal, E-Claims, E-Leave, E- Booking, E-Training, E-Library and E-Payslip.
+CRM - Approvals and Inspection The Approvals and Inspection System will enable System field workers to access and record valuable information that will assist them in making critical decisions on site.
+This system will also enable field workers to capture information instantly and such information will be available for use in decision making within a short space of time as compared to weekly or monthly.